BMW X3 review

 What do the new BMW X3 and Deadpool & Wolverine have in common?
 If you identified that they both belong to families with an X in their name, congratulations – you win a gold star.
 But the real answer is that they’re both unstoppable blockbusters.

-By being bold and branching out alone, Deadpool & Wolverine is slicing through box office records with more than a billion dollars earned just this year.
+By being bold and branching out alone, Deadpool & Wolverine sliced through box office records, earning well over a billion dollars.
 Meanwhile, BMW's family SUV superhero, the X3, has sold more than 3.5 million units and counting.

 Competition is hotting up though.
-The latest Mercedes GLC is a fierce competitor (especially in plug-in hybrid form), plus there's also an all-new Audi Q5 around the corner and it's spoiling for a fight.
-Hence the X3, like its Marvel counterparts, has been forced to mutate.
+The latest Mercedes GLC is a fierce competitor (especially in plug-in hybrid form), plus there's a new Audi Q5 around the corner, spoiling for a fight.
+Hence the X3, like a Marvel hero, has been forced to mutate.

-So while the new fourth-generation X3 sits on the same platform as its predecessor, it's now longer, wider and lower, with a refreshed range of engines.
-The interior has had a complete overhaul too, and you now get ambient lighting, recycled materials and a huge curved infotainment display.
+So while the new, fourth-generation X3 sits on the same car platform as its predecessor, it's now longer, wider and lower, with a refreshed range of engines.
+The interior has had a complete overhaul too, adopting a new dashboard layout and the use of recycled materials.
 It’s like a mini BMW iX.

-Can the 2024 BMW X3 defeat its family SUV arch-enemies, which also include the Land Rover Defender, Lexus NX, Porsche Macan and Volvo XC60?
-Let’s find out...
+Can the BMW X3 defeat its family SUV arch-enemies, which also include the Land Rover Defender, the Lexus NX, the petrol Porsche Macan and the Volvo XC60?
+Read on to find out...

 Performance & drive